merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 comments: true
 ---

-With the workflow on anvio pangenome graphs you can,
+With the tutorial on anvio pangenome graphs you can,

 * **Identify and analyse** regions of hypervariability in your genomes
 * **Estimate similarity** between the genomes based on graph structures instead of e.g. genome similarity
 * **Interactively visualize** your pangenome graph and the impact of single genomes on the consensus
 * **Highlight** the distribution of paralogous gene clusters through their synteny based sub clusters
 * **Summarize** distribution and frequency of common graph motives into a nice table for downstream analysis
+* **Create** beautiful pictures of genomic structures no one has ever seen before

 {:.notice}
-You can use the anvi'o workflow for pangenome graphs even if you haven't done any metagenomic work with anvi'o.
+You can use the anvi'o tutorial for pangenome graphs even if you haven't done any metagenomic work with anvi'o.
 All you need is an anvi'o installation, and a FASTA file for each of your genomes.

 ## Introduction

-The anvi'o pangenomic workflow described here will walk you through the following steps:
+The tutorial on anvi'o pangenome graphs described here will walk you through the following steps:

 * Download and order a four genome dataset containing complete and draft genomes using anvi'o {% include PROGRAM name="anvi-reorient-contigs" %}